-There are many ways to tell your furnace may be on the fritz, and we’ve included a few of those below.
+There are many ways to tell your HVAC system may be on the fritz, and we’ve included a few of those below.
 If you notice something unusual going on with your furnace that we haven’t included in this list, our knowledgeable staff is happy to guide you and answer any questions.

 The Chill Factor

-One of the most obvious red flags that your furnace needs TLC is a lack of sufficient heat when the unit is in use.
+One of the most obvious red flags that your furnace needs repair is a lack of sufficient heat when the unit is in use.
 If your furnace isn’t heating your home or is providing minimal warmth, those are signs that you have leaking ducts or a broken thermostat.